-In any case, the Board must establish an Audit Committee with powers to inform, oversee, advise and propose in matters for which it is responsible, as specified at article 46 below, and which are explained in the Board of Directors' Rules and Regulations.
-The Board may also establish an Appointment and Compensation Committee.
+In any case, the Board must establish an Audit Committee and an Appointments and Remuneration Committee, with powers to inform, oversee, advise and propose in matters for which it is responsible, which are explained in the Board of Directors' Rules and Regulations.
+In addition, the Board of Directors' Regulations shall establish the composition and functioning of both delegated bodies.

-Article 46.- Audit Committee Composition, authority and operations
+Article 46.- Removed